Vancouver Island: Fishing

 Fishing plays a large role in the lives of many islanders.
 Commercial fishing vessels operate out of the island's ports and harbours, and coastal fish farms produce many tons of Atlantic salmon yearly.

 Tourism

 In recent years the government of British Columbia has engaged in an advertising program to draw more tourists to beach resorts in places such as Tofino and Ucluelet.
 Sport fishing, whale watching, hiking, scuba diving, surfing, and skiing are just a few things for which tourists visit Vancouver Island.
 Visitors also come to see Victoria's 19th-century architecture, and the many villages which line the coast such as Cowichan Bay, Chemainus, and Qualicum Beach.
+The cities of Victoria and Nanaimo also draw large numbers of visitors, and in 2022 the Vancouver Island tourism region generated $3.2 billion of gross spending in the region, accounting for approximately 18% of BC's total overnight spending.

 Food products

 Consumer food products companies also exist in the various cities and towns on Vancouver Island.
 Bakeries, dairies, food processing plants, breweries, wineries, of varying size and scope, are found all along the island.
 Some of these organizations have international customer reach.

+Agriculture is confined primarily to the fertile soils found in low-lying areas on the southern and eastern portions of the island.
+Those areas have the best climate for agricultural production.
+The total amount of farmland area on Vancouver Island in 2021 was over 41,000 ha.